Agershkovich30/Chronically_Late__agershkovich30_jyuen30_mnelson30_jlee30/how_to_Oauth2.md

-# What is OAUTH 2.0?
+# How To :: OAUTH 2.0 (with API)
+### Feat.
+Spotify
+---
+## Overview

-It is an authorization tool that many applications use in order to gain access to information from different sources on a user without actually gathering their account credentials.
+OAuth is an authorization tool that many applications use in order to gain access to information from different sources on a user without actually gathering their account credentials.
 After having the user log into their account on a different platform, the application then receives an access token that they can then use to gather the information that they need.

+### Estimated Time Cost: Too much.

-## Prerequisites:
+### Prerequisites:
-Knowledge of how to set up your API’s redirect urls and what query values each request needs.
+- Knowledge of how to set up your API’s redirect urls and what query values each request needs.
-Know your app’s client id and secret if necessary.
+- Know your app’s client id and secret if necessary (part of set up).

 ## Steps:
 1. Use GET to get the url for your API’s authorization using their authorize url and provide all necessary query values.